 - B 1.
 All rules under General Rules will apply to beef exhibitors.
 PLEASE READ! - B 2.
 Entry forms are available from the Virginia Cooperative Extension Office.
-Deadline for filing the 2018 entry forms is February 12, 2018.
-Late entries will be accepted until the end of the steer weigh-in.
+Deadline for filing the 2024 entry forms is February 29, 2024, Late entries will be accepted until the end of the market beef weigh-in.
 Entry fee for late entries is \$25 per head. - B 3.
-All steers must be tagged and weighed during the mandatory, March 3, 2018 7:30 9:30 a.m. weigh-in (snow date March 17).
+All market steers and market heifers must be tagged and weighed during the mandatory, March 2, 2024, 8:00-10:00 a.m. weigh-in (snow date March 9, 2024).
 Only the County Fair tag, and a permanent ID tag, are allowed in the ears.
 Any additional tags will be removed.
-Any steer found to have a missing tag during the County Fair weigh-in will be disqualified and must be removed from the grounds. - B 4.
-Market steers must have been born after January 1, 2017. - B 5.
-Each exhibitor may show no more than two 4-H/FFA steers during the County Fair.
-He or she can weigh in one extra steer, or one extra to be shared by immediate family, for each one entered, during the February county weigh-in.
-The steer(s) that you plan to show are the only one(s) you are allowed to bring to the August County Fair weigh-in.
-An exhibitor may sell two (2) steers, providing the exhibitor has no other saleable projects.
+Any market beef found to have a missing tag during the County Fair weigh-in will be disqualified and must be removed from the grounds. - B 4.
+Market steers and market heifers must have been born after January 1, 2023. - B 5.
+Each exhibitor may show no more than two 4-H/FFA market beef during the County Fair.
+He or she can weigh in one extra market beef, or one extra to be shared by immediate family, for each one entered, during the March county weigh-in.
+The market beef that you plan to show are the only one(s) you are allowed to bring to the August County Fair weigh-in.
+An exhibitor may sell two (2) market beef, providing the exhibitor has no other saleable projects.
 Exceptions are noted in rule # LS2. - B 6.
-From March 3, 2018, the exhibitor must have personally owned, managed, cared for, and fed the steer(s) he or she enters, except in the case of illness or other circumstances beyond the exhibitor's control and not covering a period of over 30 days.
+From March 2, 2024, the exhibitor must have personally owned, managed, cared for, and fed the market beef he or she enters, except in the case of illness or other circumstances beyond the exhibitor's control and not covering a period of over 30 days.
 (This exception will allow owners to be away from home to attend camps, vacations, etc., as long as combined absences, including periods of sickness, do not exceed 30 days.
 Any absences over 30 days must present a management plan, and be approved by the executive committee.) - B 7.
-Market steers will be shown by weight.
-The steers will be weighed the day of the show.
-The weighing and tagging committee has the final say in which class an animal is shown. - B 8.
-All steers must be dehorned.
+Market steers and market heifers will be shown by weight.
+Weight classes will be as follows, Light weight (1,000-1,165 lbs.), Medium weight (1,166-1,333 lbs.), and Heavy weight (1,334-1,600 lbs.).
+The market steers and market heifers will be weighed the same day as other livestock species. - B 8.
+All market beef must be dehorned.
 Soft scurs 1" or shorter can be tolerated but hard horns 1" or longer must be removed.
 Discretion is solely up to the screening committee and will not be decided by parents or exhibitor as to eligibility.
-Horned steers, and those with stag appearing characteristics, will be disqualified. - B 9.
-Beef market steers must weigh at least 1,000 lbs. and must grade at least "Select" or better to show and sell.
-Steers that do not weigh at least 1,000 lbs. and grade select or better may show only in showmanship.
-They will be sold privately and not through the sale. - B10.
-Beef market steers will be shown clean, dry, and unfitted.
-Steers may be clipped, washed, and brushed or combed.
-NO OTHER materials may be used including such things as fly spray, water, etc. - B11.
-Steers will be led into the show ring according to weight (from lightest to heaviest).
-Large classes will be divided at the discretion of the Show Committee.
-Beef classes will consist of no more than eight entries.
-Winners in each division will compete for the division championship.
-Champion of each division will compete for Grand Champion.
+Horned market steer and market heifers, and those with stag appearing characteristics, will be disqualified. - B 9.
+Market steers and market heifers must weigh at least 1,000 lbs. and must grade at least "Select" or better to show and sell.
+Market steers and market heifers that do not weigh at least 1,000 lbs. and grade select or better may show only in showmanship.
+They will be sold privately and not through the sale.